 This course is a sequel to MATH1210 and is likewise intended for prospective mathematics majors and those who have a strong background in mathematics.
-There is substantial overlap with MATH1120; students' performance on this common material is compared and used to scale the marks to ensure that comparable students achieve comparable grades.
+The course sequence MATH1210/1220 is equivalent to MATH1110/1120/2340 as a pathway to further mathematics studies at second year level.

 1. Demonstrate a firm foundation for later studies in algebra and analysis, the two main branches of mathematics.

 2. Demonstrate understanding of high school mathematics by developing a more rigorous approach.

 3. Demonstrate effective reasoning, and be able to use their mathematical skills elsewhere.

 - Sequences and series.